Mr H Jones

 Miss Monteith’s interests lie predominantly in the arts with a strong focus on a cappella and folk music.
 She is a violinist and singer with many years of experience performing at the Edinburgh Fringe Festival, Queen Elizabeth Hall and the Sage Gateshead.
 She also has a passion for tap dancing and musicals.

-Dr W Nottingham: Assistant Headteacher - Curriculum
+Dr W Nottingham: Assistant Headteacher - Sixth Form and Curriculum

 Away from teaching, Dr Nottingham is a keen squash player and loves to travel (with the aim of visiting a new country every year).